mahuvrc/VRCAxeThrowing/README.md

 Overall, the game is challenging at first.
 However, most players quickly develop skill in the first play session and continue to make progress as they play.

-Desktop gameplay is not a focus of this prefab.
-Desktop users get an automatic throw speed with some random elements and the gameplay is very simple.
+Desktop gameplay is not a focus of this game.
+Desktop players get an automatic throw speed with some random elements and the gameplay is very simple.